Code of Practice

 - Assisting with arrangement of finance

-3.1 The ABYA Member shall ensure he is correctly registered under the FSA regulations if he is offering and arranging finance, and registered as a High Value Dealer if he takes, or is likely to take, cash payments at any time.
+3.1 The ABYA Member shall ensure he is correctly registered under the FCA regulations if he is offering and arranging finance.
+For details go to www.gov.uk/topic/business-tax/money-laundering-regulations/latest.
+Additional information on Customer Due Diligence (knowing who your customer is) can be found at www.gov.uk/guidance/money-laundering-regulations-your-responsibilities.
+The member should be aware of and registered with HMRC as a High Value Dealer if he takes, or is likely to take, cash payments at any time. www.gov.uk/guidance/money-laundering-regulations-high-value-dealer-registration

-3.2 The Member shall set up a Client Account, designated as such, and identified at the Bank as such, where he shall hold all client monies, as these monies are held on behalf of the client and are not to be used for company purposes.
+3.2 The Member shall set up a Client Account, designated as such, and identified at the Bank as such, where he shall hold all client monies, as these monies are held in trust for the client and are not to be used for company purposes.

 3.3 The Member who sells boats as Part Exchange shall be aware of his responsibilities and shall ensure that he has good title to pass to the purchaser.
 As a commercial vendor he is bound by the terms of the Sale of Goods Acts including, inter alia, that the goods shall be fit for the purpose.
 In the case of a defect being found, the burden of proof for the 6 months after the sale is on the seller to prove the defect was absent at the time of the sale; thereafter it is for the purchaser to prove that it was.